KenKundert/why-invest-in-bitcoin/README.rst

 <https://www.youtube.com/watch?v=8DoARSlv-HU>`_.

 Inflation is bad for the population as a whole.
 It robs the population of the reward that should come from increased productivity.
-Now that money under your mattress is losing value over time and your salary is no longer worth what it used to be.
+Now that money in your bank account, or under your mattress, is losing value over time and your salary is no longer worth what it used to be.
 So who gains from inflation, the banks and the wealthy.
 To understand this, it is worth taking a look at how the money supply is increased.

 It it time to forget every thing you though about how banks work.
 A common believe is that a bank takes in savings and then lend out that money.
 But banks